rrthomas/nancy/README.nancy.md

 ## Development

-Check out the git repository with:
+Check out the git repository and download the dependencies with:

     git clone https://github.com/rrthomas/nancy
+    npm install

 To run the tests: